csirmaz-lit/Primus-Vittason/notes.md

 href="#7002">#7002</a> is enough to cause Entrapment.

 <a name="7009">7009)</a> Experiences from others (art, communication) overcomes localisation in <a href="#7002">#7002</a>.
 They **generalise** the self.

-<a name="7010">7010)</a> Possible experiment: simulated localised brain that
-experiences the world locally with small movements in time and space, VS simulated generalised / dislocated brain that can experience the world at any time or place.
-How do they learn to behave?

-<a name="7100">7100)</a> Solipsism here means (a) (time) the World doesn't
-exist outside the time when I exist; AND (b) (space) my brain is the only brain.

-<a name="7101">7101)</a> One brain: <a href="#7100">#7100</a> If so, (space)
-no other brain is really a brain, so it is necessary the I am the only existing brain / the only brain is the only one that has IX.

 <a name="7102">7102)</a> Related terms: consciousness, sapience